Simon Ollert

-Simon Ollert (born 14 April 1997) is a German footballer who plays as a centre-forward for SV Pullach.
+Simon Ollert (born 14 April 1997) is a German footballer who plays as a centre-forward and coach for FC Penzberg.

 Career

 Ollert made his professional debut for SpVgg Unterhaching in the 3.
 Liga on 16 September 2014, coming on as a substitute in the 72nd minute for Pascal Köpke in the 1–3 home loss against Arminia Bielefeld.

 Personal life

 Ollert has been deaf in both ears since birth, and wears hearing aids when playing football.
 He is the second hearing impaired professional footballer in Germany, after Stefan Markolf for Mainz 05.